Note: This post was first published in April 2020 and is written based on the situation back then.

 Malta is not on a full lockdown, but of course, many measurements have been put in place.
 This has included restrictions on businesses with restaurants and shops not being open as normal.
 In addition, there are regulations prohibiting gatherings of more than three.
 So while you are still allowed to walk outside**, it is recommended to stay at home to stay safe.

-Without further ado, you can find seven (+1 bonus) things to do while social distancing in Malta.
+Without further ado, you can find seven (+1 bonus) things to do in Malta while social distancing.
 Even though the list is written with Malta in mind, the tips can apply to any country and situation.

 One of my favourite things to do in Malta is to go out for a meal or drink.
 As that is currently not possible, I have found myself ordering a lot of food these past few weeks.
-Even though cooking from scratch at home is fun, it’s nice with a break from it from time to time.
+Even though cooking from scratch at home is fun, it’s nice with a break from it every now and again.

 As there are many food delivery apps and options available in Malta, it’s really quick and easy to get food delivered straight to your doorstep.
 You can even get contactless delivery from most companies.
 Some of my favourite restaurants in Malta currently offer food delivery through apps like Bolt Food, including KuYa and HiMú.

 Getting food delivered to your doorstep is one thing, but for many the meal isn’t complete without a nice glass of wine or a beer.
 Luckily, it is just as easy to order alcohol straight to your door as food.
 There are many companies that offer alcohol delivery at an affordable cost.

 I recommend to “bulk order” a case of beer, wine or similar so that you’re covered for the next few weeks.
 Once you have your drinks in place, you can enjoy a nice date night at home with good food, good drinks and some romantic games and ideas related to wine.